tgolla/ConwaysGameOfLife/README.md

 #### Seed

 Seeding initializes the the pattern on the board which is saved in the database.
-The method is passed a list of live points.
+The method is passed a list of live points and returns the game board id.
 All other points are considered dead.

 #### Transition